jrochkind/texts/search_compare/article.md

 <tr><td> Undergraduate Student</td><td>	26 </td><td>6%</td></tr>
 </table>

-There is not a sufficient sample size in any of the demographic groups to justify comparing results within individual demographic groups.
+We decided that we lacked sufficient sample size in any of the demographic groups to justify comparing results between or within individual demographic groups.

 ## Limitations